SymfonyCasts/api-platform3/sfcasts/ep1/serialization-groups.md

 > value in column `isPublished`.

-We slimmed our API down to *only* the fields that we want *writeable*... but there's still one field that *must* be set in the database.
+We slimmed our API down to *only* the fields that we want *writeable*... but there's still one property that *must* be set in the database.
 Scroll up and find `isPublished`.
 Yup, it currently defaults to `null`.
 Change that to `= false`... and now the property will *never* be `null`.

-Now if we try it... the `Giant jar of pickles` is pickled into the database!
+If we try it... the `Giant jar of pickles` is pickled into the database!
 It works!

-Next: I want to show you a few more cool serialization tricks to give you even more control.
+Next: let's explore a few more cool serialization tricks to give us even more control.